mdeff/fma/README.md

     Note: try [7zip](https://www.7-zip.org) if decompression errors.
     It might be an [unsupported compression issue](https://github.com/mdeff/fma/issues/5).

 1. Fill a `.env` configuration file (at repository's root) with the following content.
+Please do not add comments in `.env`.
     ```
     AUDIO_DIR=./data/fma_small/  # the path to a decompressed fma_*.zip
     FMA_KEY=MYKEY  # only if you want to query the freemusicarchive.org API